 sldemo_solvers in MATLAB® Command Window to open the model.
 The example simulates a Foucault pendulum for 86400 seconds.
 The constants and initial conditions are saved the model workspace.

-Figure 1: Foucault pendulum model used top assess solver performance
+Figure 1: Foucault pendulum model used to assess solver performance

 This example investigates the performance of

 ode23t variable-step solvers.
-To read more about a particular solver, for example
+To read more about a particular solver, such as

 help ode45 in MATLAB Command Window.